ourworldincode/currency/README.md

 # List of circulating currencies

-The JSON file lists all circulating currencies in the format below.
+The JSON file lists all circulating currencies (currently 172 currencies) in the format below.
 Feel free to update and correct.

 # JSON file description